brettbuddin/labor/README.md

 # Labor

 A wrapper for "gearman-ruby" which provides an easy mechanism for managing your jobs.
-Jobs are just Ruby classes/modules which respond to the `perform` method.
+Jobs are just Ruby classes which respond to the `perform` method.

 ## Install